aclheexn1346/Decorrelation_mixed_data/README.md

-## Mixed Data De-correlation Methodology
+## Mixed data de-correlation methodology

 This repository implements a **de-correlation methodology for mixed data (continuous and discrete variables)**.
 The goal of the procedure is to transform correlated observations into approximately **independent latent variables**, which can then be used in downstream tasks such as causal discovery.